SeanWang5868/xpid/README.md

 ## Configuration

-The detection of XH-$\pi$ interactions depends on the position of H atoms.
+The detection of XH-π interactions depends on the position of H atoms.
 In order to add H to the structure before detecting, the path to the monomer library (e.g. CCP4 monomer library) needs to be specified.

 ```bash
 xpid --set-mon-lib /Users/abc123/monomers